 Suitable for both cats and dogs over four weeks old, Program attacks the flea's eggs and larva, but does not kill adult fleas.
 A separate medication is required to eradicate the adult population.

 Program should be given to pets with their food—check to make sure your cat or dog has totally ingested the entire tablet.
 Give Program on a monthly basis, and check your pet's weight before administering, since dosage varies by weigh.

 This treatment can be given to both cats and dogs and prevents eggs from hatching.

-A preventative medicine, Sentinal stops flea eggs from hatching, as well as guarding against heartworm.
+A preventative medicine, Sentinel stops flea eggs from hatching, as well as guarding against heartworm.
 A different treatment is necessary to eradicate adult fleas.
-Sentinal is given on a monthly basis, and is only suitable for dogs older than four weeks, and weighing more than two pounds.
-Sentinal can be given on a monthly basis, and is a chewable tablet.
+Sentinel is given on a monthly basis, and is only suitable for dogs older than four weeks, and weighing more than two pounds.
+Sentinel can be given on a monthly basis, and is a chewable tablet.

 This preventative treatment goes after flea eggs, but does not kill adult fleas.
 It also prevents heartworm.
-Sentinal can only be used on dogs and requires a prescription.
+Sentinel can only be used on dogs and requires a prescription.

 More on Fleas